Ab2774/Lenovo-IdeaPad-320-14-IKB-Hackintosh/README.md

 - Wi-Fi & Bluetooth (including Apple services)
 - Internal webcam with Facetime
 - ELAN Trackpad with GPIO mode (including gestures)
-- Sleep (lid sleep and lid wake)
+- Sleep (hibernation, lid sleep and lid wake)
 - Native macOS Hibernation
-- Screen Brightness with hotkeys
+- Screen Brightness with Hotkeys
+- Fn keys and Hotkeys lock
-- macOS 10.13 High Sierra, 10.14 Mojave, and 10.15 Catalina
+- macOS 10.13 High Sierra, 10.14 Mojave, and 10.15 Catalina, Big Sur 11

 # What's Not Working?
 - Apple Pay, requires TouchID, more information [here](https://discussions.apple.com/thread/7808558)

 # Bugs
 - DRM support (iTunes Movies, Apple TV+, Amazon Prime and Netflix, and others) could be fixed in the future, more information [here](https://github.com/acidanthera/bugtracker/issues/586) and [here](https://www.tonymacx86.com/threads/an-idiots-guide-to-lilu-and-its-plug-ins.260063/#DRM).
+- No sound if power unplugged or mic is being used after sleep, see https://github.com/Ab2774/Lenovo-IdeaPad-320-14-IKB-Hackintosh/issues/2.
+- Microphone doesn't work in Chrome or Firefox, see https://github.com/Ab2774/Lenovo-IdeaPad-320-14-IKB-Hackintosh/issues/3.
+- Lowest brightness, in real Macs, the lowest brightness turns the screen completely black, however, `AppleBacklightSmoother` Kext doesn`t support this feature yet.
+- Screen light-up after wake, in `Big Sur` a second keyboard click is required to light up the screen, this can be fixed but it will break sleep causing instant wake.

 # Requirement
 - 16GB USB drive
-- macOS Catalina image downloaded from the Appstore
+- macOS Big Sur image downloaded from the Appstore
 - ~Mouse, because trackpad won't work in the installation~ Fixed with VoodooI2C v2.4

 # BIOS Configuration